Skip to main content

 Modern aircraft structures are no longer simple aluminum shells.

-Aircraft like the Boeing 787 and Airbus A350 use extremely high percentages of carbon-fiber reinforced composites.
+Aircraft like the Boeing 787 and Airbus A350 use extremely high percentages of carbon-fibre-reinforced composites.
 These materials reduce weight and improve fuel efficiency, but they also introduce enormous manufacturing complexity.

 Why Composite Structures Are So Expensive